Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_dma_func.md

 * void **start([uint16_t num = 1])**

 Start continuous (circular) transfer.
 Optional `num` argument specifies the number of data to be transferred before starting over.
-Circular mode is not available for memory-to-memory transfers.
+Circular mode is not available for memory-to-memory and GPIO transfers.

 * void **stop()**